PMU-based Distributed Non-iterative Algorithm for Real-time Voltage Stability Monitoring: Power Flow Equations as Intersection of Circles

 For illustration purpose, we use a completely connected $3$-bus system with the same branch admittance value of $1-j\cdot0.5$ p.u.
-We also assume the same apparent load at bus $2$ and $3$, e.g., $S_2 = S_3$.
-The loads at bus $2$ and $3$ are increased with the following values (in p.u.) $[-0.01+j\cdot 0.33,-0.04+j\cdot 0.40,-0.13+j\cdot 0.44,-0.28+j\cdot 0.45,-0.49+j\cdot 0.43]$ until the power flow circles at bus $3$ had only one common point.
-The corresponding power flow circles' intersection is plotted as shown in Fig.~\ref{fig:circle_plot} and Fig.~\ref{fig:Zoom_circle_plot}, where the solid and dashed circles indicate the reactive and real power circles respectively.
+To showcase the behavior of power flow circles due to the impact of load change, we will increase the loading on the power grid until there is a blackout and observe the power flow circles' behavior.
+We also assume the same apparent load at bus $2$ and $3$, e.g., $S_2 = S_3$ for simplicity.
+The loads at bus $2$ and $3$ are increased in $5$ different time instants with the following values (in p.u.) $[-0.01+j\cdot 0.33,-0.04+j\cdot 0.40,-0.13+j\cdot 0.44,-0.28+j\cdot 0.45,-0.49+j\cdot 0.43]$ until the power flow circles at bus $3$ had only one common point.
+To calculate the power flow circles' radius and center corresponding to the $5$ different time instants in real-time, we use the distributed communication architecture described in Fig.~\ref{fig:cyber_physical_system_2} to directly collect the real-time PMU voltage measurements for the $5$ different time instants.
+Using these neighboring bus PMU voltages and \eqref{eqn:crpq}, the circles can be drawn in real-time.
+The corresponding power flow circles' intersection is plotted as shown in Fig.~\ref{fig:Zoom_circle_plot}, where the solid and dashed circles indicate the reactive and real power circles respectively.

-In Fig.~\ref{fig:Zoom_circle_plot}, the common points ``A", ``B", ``C", ``D", and ``E" indicate the higher magnitude voltage solutions corresponding to an apparent power load of $[-0.01+j\cdot 0.33,-0.04+j\cdot 0.40,-0.13+j\cdot 0.44,-0.28+j\cdot 0.45,-0.49+j\cdot 0.43]$ p.u. respectively at bus $3$.
-It can be observed that the reactive power circle steadily becomes smaller and the real power circle steadily becomes larger as the system load increases.
+In Fig.~\ref{fig:Zoom_circle_plot}, the common points ``A", ``B", ``C", ``D", and ``E" indicate the higher magnitude voltage solutions corresponding to an apparent power load of $[-0.01+j\cdot 0.33,-0.04+j\cdot 0.40,-0.13+j\cdot 0.44,-0.28+j\cdot 0.45,-0.49+j\cdot 0.43]$ p.u. respectively at {the} bus $3$.
+It can be observed that the reactive power circle steadily becomes smaller{,} and the real power circle steadily becomes larger as the system load increases.
 This behavior of power flow circles shows that the circles move further away from each other until they have only one common point (nose point) as the load increases to the critical value.
 This occurs in Fig.~\ref{fig:Zoom_circle_plot} at the intersection of black power flow circles.
 It corresponds to the critical loading in the system and has only one intersection point ``E".
-This point represents the nose point of PV curve.
-It is to be noted that all the power flow circles at every bus will not touch each other externally at a given snapshot but only the power flow circles at the bus that is critically loaded will touch externally indicating the LTVI.
+This point represents the nose point of {the} PV curve.
+It is to be noted that all the power flow circles at every bus will not touch each other externally at a given snapshot, but only the power flow circles at the bus that is critically loaded will touch externally indicating the LTVI.